armeetj/ultrasound-deeper/README.md

 # ultrasound-deeper

 Reconstruction of lung images from ultrasound RF signal data.
 I designed and trained multiple architectures, ultimately increasing inference depth and improving on initial designs.
 I worked on this research project at the [Anima AI + Science Lab](http://tensorlab.cms.caltech.edu/users/anima/).
 I was mentored by [Dr. Jiayun Wang](http://pwang.pw/).
-Here I've scrapped together some early results.
+Here I've scrapped together some preliminary results.
+They may not be up to date.

 ## Task
 The objective is to learn the mapping from radio frequency (RF) data to ultrasound images.
 The RF data has shape (time, num_transducers, num_receivers) (1509, 64, 128).
 At any given moment in time, this means 64 transducers emit a signal, and 128 transducers receive and record the signal.
 Each time sample RF[t, :, :] represents a "slice" of chest imaged.
 As time increases, we image _deeper_, past the chest wall and into the lung.